Steel chemical etching is ideal for components in environments where fracturing resistance is important.

 Steel Chemical Etching Applications

 Due to its high tensile strength, Steel is ideal for parts used in applications where resistance to fracturing is important.
 In instances where a part will have heavy wear from external environments, it may be a material to consider to maintain durability.
-Steel products etched and fabricated by Fotofab include:
+Acid etched Steel products fabricated by Fotofab include:

 - Electrical or Silicon Steel is a low-Carbon Steel alloy with small quantities of Silicon to produce a specific magnetic property